51 Brilliant Health Tricks You’ll Want to Make a Habit

 Peeling off the wrapper requires effort and increases your awareness of how much candy you’re eating, research shows.
 This is a good thing because eating too much sugar is making you sick in these 25 ways.

 Still think SPF 15 is totally fine?
 SPF 50 offers significantly better sun protection, especially over time.
 Sunscreen with SPF 15 allows 7 percent of UVB rays to be transmitted to your skin, while one with SPF 50 permits 2 percent of rays to pass through, says Steven Wang, MD, director of dermatologic surgery and dermatology for Memorial Sloan Kettering Cancer Center in Basking Ridge, New Jersey.
 This means that an SPF 15 sunscreen allows more than three times as many UVB rays as SPF 50, which makes a big difference when you consider cumulative exposure over months, years, and decades.

 Fake a good night’s sleep

-Believing you slept well—even if you didn’t—may improve cognitive function the next day, according to a new study in the Journal of Experimental Psychology.
+Believing you slept well—even if you didn’t—may improve cognitive function the next day, according to a 2012 study in the Journal of Experimental Psychology.
 Researchers asked 164 participants how they’d slept the previous night, then hooked them up to a sham machine that purportedly revealed to scientists their REM sleep.
 People who were told they had above-average REM sleep performed better on cognitive and attention tasks than those who were told their REM sleep was below average, regardless of how they’d actually slept.
 So if you’re tired, try not to dwell on it, which could make you feel even more exhausted.
 Once you do get to bed, make a habit of doing these little changes that can help you sleep better in just one day.